آخر الأخبار

 Tandy Takes the Helm of Welsh Rugby in a Series of High-Profile Coaching Changes

 Big changes are happening in rugby right now, and Wales just made a major move by bringing in Steve Tandy as their new head coach.
-He's taking over from Warren Gatland, which feels like the start of something fresh for Welsh rugby.
-It's not just Wales making waves either - Jono Gibbes just landed the top job with the Chiefs over in Super Rugby Pacific.
-Seems like everyone's shaking things up these days.
+He’s taking over from Warren Gatland, which feels like the start of something fresh for Welsh rugby.
+It’s not just Wales making waves either—Jono Gibbes just landed the top job with the Chiefs over in Super Rugby Pacific.
+Seems like everyone’s shaking things up these days.

-The British and Irish Lions tour in Australia is still buzzing, and now Owen Farrell’s been named captain for the next game against the First Nations and Pasifika XV.
-It’s a big deal for Farrell—first time ever leading the Lions, and he’ll be starting at inside center.
-Coach Andy Farrell said this match is another shot for guys to prove they deserve a spot in the last two Tests against the Wallabies.
-Speaking of the Wallabies, they might get a boost with Will Skelton and Rob Valetini possibly coming back from injury before the second Test.
+Meanwhile, the British & Irish Lions tour in Australia is heating up.
+Owen Farrell has been named captain for the next match against the First Nations and Pasifika XV.
+It’s his first time leading the Lions, and he’ll start at inside center.
+Coach Andy Farrell said this game is another chance for players to prove they deserve a spot in the last two Tests against the Wallabies.
+Speaking of the Wallabies, they could get a boost with Will Skelton and Rob Valetini possibly returning from injury before the second Test.

 عن الكاتب